Policies

 4. A student cannot complete their program in the 150% maximum time frame (for federal aid) allowed due to pace of progression requirements.

 Students who do not complete all classes funded by aid in a quarter are subject to satisfactory academic progress requirements and federal and state refund and repayment regulations for financial aid, as well as the college's own refund policy.
 Students must attend classes funded by financial aid.
-If attendance cannot be documented for the minimum enrollment level funded, aid may need to be recalculated and the student may owe a repayment to an aid program.
+If attendance cannot be documented for the minimum enrollment level funded, aid may need to be re-calculated and the student may owe a repayment to an aid program.

 *For students who have received federal or state aid and have withdrawn before 60% of the quarter has been completed, aid eligibility must be reviewed and re-calculated on a pro-rated basis as appropriate.
 Students are also subject to the college's own refund policy.